illinois-cs241/illinois-cs241.github.io/_posts/2016-09-15-mini-valgrind.md

 ## mini_valgrind.c and .h

-There are five functions in total you must be writing.
+There are six functions in total you must be writing.

 ### mini_malloc